 Indian Hindus do namaste (prostrate) to their elders, parents, elders, noble souls, etc. by touching their feet.

+All the above people in turn bless us by placing his or her hand on or over our heads.
 Namaste is done on daily basis, when we meet elders and particularly on very important days and occasions like the festivals, beginning of a new task, birthdays, etc.

 In certain divinely traditional days, namaste is done accompanied by ‘abhivadana’ (अभिवादन) which serves to introduce one self, announce one’s family and social stature.